Unit lecturer: Dr D A S Rees Department of Mechanical Engineering. Room 4E 2.54.

 Course notes You should already have a copy of these, but here are the originals should they be needed.

-My videos Links to my lecture videos (and the associated slides) will appear here gradually as the semester progresses..
+My videos Links to my lecture videos from last year (and the associated slides).
+These will appear here gradually as the semester progresses..

-Problem sheets and solutions These will be unveiled gradually as the semester progresses.
+Problem sheets and solutions.
+The problems sheets are at the back of the Course Notes document.
+The solutions will be unveiled gradually as the semester progresses.

 Syllabus Increasingly detailed lists of what we will be doing.